soares-lu/boilerplate-react-ts/README.md

 PlopJS [check documentation](https://plopjs.com/documentation/)

 To ease the development process and try to maintain a standard of the code, this boilerplate uses PlopJS to build some files as an example to follow.
 All the templates are stored in `generators/templates`.
-Here are the available scripts for that:
+Here are all the available scripts for that:

 1. To create a component (atom, molecule or organism) run: